Gran Bahia Principe Akumal Resort in Mexico

 Click on the image below to watch the video

-Watch directly on our YouTube channel – Gran Bahia Principe Akumal
+Having trouble viewing?
+Watch directly on YouTube – Gran Bahia Principe Akumal

 The Gran Bahia Principe is a VERY big complex with 3 family resorts, 1 adult only resort and a private golf course.
 Akumal has 630 rooms, Tulum has 858 rooms, Coba has 1,o80 rooms and Sian Ka’an (the adult only resort) has 420 rooms.
 That’s almost 3,000 rooms in the resort complex!

 What we like about the Gran Bahia Principe Akumal

 - The beach.
 The sand is silkly soft and appears to be groomed every morning.
 The swimming area is protected by man-made barriers, making it a safe place for kids to swim (although they are not very attractive).

 - The pools.
 The main pool is quite large and windy, with several bridges and sheltered sections that make it feel private.
 The other pool is used for water sports and activities, ideal for families and people looking to have some fun in the pool.
 There is a pool bar, but it’s not connected to the main pool area.